BUSHIZO TV "Ken-arai" Secret Technique #07 Explaining how to repair the edge of a kendo mask!

 Click here for the explanatory video → https://www.youtube.com/watch?v=s2zUphIE-k4&t=8s

-Peeling edges not only look bad, but if left untreated they can damage the leather inside, so it's a good idea to paint them regularly.
+Peeling edges not only look bad, but if left untreated they can damage the leather inside, so it's best to paint them regularly.

 I have tried painting it myself once, and although it was difficult to paint the inside and to paint the red and black edges neatly, it was a lot of fun.